Sean Anthony

 Executive Assistant

 Anne Marie McLean is the Executive Assistant for the International Qur’anic Studies Association.
-She studied Religious Studies and Political Science at Emory & Henry College and received a Masters of Theological Studies at Emory University.
-She completed her second Masters of Library and Information Studies through the University of Alabama and works professionally as a Reference Librarian & Outreach Coordinator in academic libraries.
+She holds a Master of Theological Studies (Emory University) and Master of Library and Information Studies (University of Alabama).
+She works professionally as a Reference, Engagement, and Learning Librarian at the University of the Cumberlands.

 Hythem Sidky